Margaret H. Brown: Writing

 Margaret Brown published several books.
 The most notable books she published were Stories of Jesus and Mrs. Wang’s Diary.
 In addition, she wrote letters and articles about her work in China which eventually helped compile a greater picture of the work Canadian nurses did in China.
 Her writing was particularly helpful in compiling Healing Henan: Canadian Nurses at the North China Mission by Sonya Grypma.
 She wrote a 1,500 page account of the mission work and titled it History of the North China Mission.
 Eventually she was appointed to the Christian Literature Society in 1929.

 Work with Chinese women

 Margaret Brown also did work with Chinese women during her missions.
-Her most notable accomplishments were opening a girls’ school in 1917 and a women’s school in 1921.
+Her most notable accomplishments were opening a girls’ school in 1917 and a women's school in 1921.
 These schools helped train Chinese nurses.
 In addition, she founded a publication called The Women’s Star magazine in 1932.
 The magazine was intended to be for newly literate Chinese women.
 She was an editor for the magazine in 1941.

 Spiritual legacy

-Margaret Brown’s missionary work also had religious intentions.
+Margaret Brown's work also had religious intentions.
 She taught religious practices and prayers to patients and preached in the wards.
-Before her medical missionary work she was a religious missionary in North China with the Women’s Society of the Presbyterian Church in Canada.
+Before her medical missionary work she was a religious missionary in North China with the Women's Society of the Presbyterian Church in Canada.
 She believed in healing bodies and souls.